HomeOnMars/projektoOmnijo/OmniCentro/Politikoj.md

 It’s technically correct to say the island is a constitutional monarchy (the best kind of correct 😂), but really the power is streamlined and centralized.
-You can vote, but everytime the results seems to turn out to be exactly what the <span style="color:Beige">Serena</span> wanted...
+You can vote, but everytime the results seem to turn out to be exactly what the <span style="color:Beige">Serena</span> wanted...
-(if you are one of the lucky few who actually knows what she wants.)
+(if you are one of the lucky few who actually knows & understands what she wanted.)

 #### Reproductive rights